Get the emotional support you need

 Who attends support groups?

 People of all ages, races, genders, education levels and backgrounds.
-Although many members join when they are feeling overwhelmed and uncertain, people who attend groups tend to be strong individuals who are looking to gain the best support available for themselves and their families and who want to learn about the disease, and prepare for the future.
-It also allows creates an opportunity for participants to help each other deal with the challenges of Alzheimer’s disease.
+People who attend groups tend to be strong individuals who are looking to gain the best support available for themselves and their families.
+They want to learn about the disease and prepare for the future.
+Support groups allow them to help each other navigate the challenges of Alzheimer’s disease.

 What is a group like?

-Most groups meet 1 or 2 times a month for 60-90 minutes, and provide a combination of education and emotional support.
-Technology-assisted groups (groups via phone or internet) usually meet more often but for less time.
+Most groups meet one or two times per month for 60-90 minutes and provide a combination of education and emotional support.

 Why should someone attend a group?

-While attending a group is not the solution for all, it can be a vital part of maintaining the health and well-being of both caregiver and patient.
-Groups provide vital education about managing dementia care that reduces stress for all involved.
-Research has shown that attending a support group can not only reduce caregiver stress but improve the functioning of people with Alzheimer’s, keep them living at home longer, and assist in managing difficult behaviors that may arise.
+Research has shown that support groups can not only reduce caregiver stress but also improve the functioning of people with Alzheimer’s, keep them living at home longer, and assist in managing difficult behaviors that may arise.

-Many people don’t attend a group because they think they are depressing or someplace you go if you can’t cope.
+Many people don’t attend a group because they think they are depressing, or someplace you go if you can’t cope.
 But the opposite is true!
 Groups help you cope.
-Studies have found that the least depressed caregivers attend a group.
+In fact, studies have found that the least-depressed caregivers attend a group.
 And group members themselves have often found that while the group is a good place to cry if you need to, it is also is a great place to laugh.

-Click here for our full list of Support Groups in Massachusetts in New Hampshire
+Click here for our full list of Support Groups in Massachusetts and New Hampshire.